sasolutionspmp-oss/SA-CMS-PRO/README.md

 npm run dist
 ```

 The packaging workflow compiles the frontend, vendors a `desktop/python-runtime` virtual environment populated from `requirements.txt`, and copies the FastAPI service into the Electron bundle.
 Installers land under `desktop/dist/` (for Windows builds the default output is an `.exe`).
 Use `npm run package` to generate an unpacked directory for manual inspection.
 The cached virtual environment can be refreshed by deleting `desktop/python-runtime/` or by forcing a reinstall with `SA_CMS_PYTHON=<path-to-python> npm run bundle:python`.
+The embedded backend persists its SQLite data under Electron's `app.getPath("userData")`; override with `DATABASE_URL` or `SA_CMS_DATA_DIR` if you need a different location.

 ## Smoke Tests